altrsoftware/altr-alation-tag-policy/README.md

 The tool:

-01. gets Snowflake databases in Alation
-02. gets Alation columns that have 'ALTR Policy Tags' applied
+01. Gets columns from Alation that have 'ALTR Policy Tag' applied
-03. applies tag values to corresponding Snowflake columns
-04. gets databases in ALTR
-05. checks for corresponding Alation databases
-06. adds databases to ALTR if they have tagged columns in Alation and are currently not in ALTR
+02. Gets columns from Snowflake that have 'ALATION_TAG' applied
+03. If the Snowflake column and Alation column tag values do not match it un-sets the tag in Snowflake and updates it with the correct tag values to match Alation 'ALTR Policy Tag'

-07. adds tagged columns to ALTR to be governed
+04. For any new column that's tagged in Alation, it sets the same tag in snowflake and adds the column to ALTR to be governed
-08. updates existing databases in ALTR to import Snowflake Object Tags
+05. For any database in ALTR that contained a column that had a tag change, it updates the database to pull tag changes
+06. For any column in Alation/Snowflake that had a tag change and does not belong to an ALTR database, it adds said database to ALTR

 ## Why use it